By Coach Nova

 Burnout forecasting is not an isolated tool, it is part of a broader wellbeing strategy.
 Many companies already use an employee wellbeing platform to monitor engagement, health surveys, and productivity.
 Integrating forecasting models into these platforms adds predictive power to existing wellness initiatives.

-Similarly, industries that rely on Industrial Wellness AI are extending their technology beyond physical safety into mental wellbeing forecasting.
+Similarly, industries that rely on industrial wellness AI are extending their technology beyond physical safety into mental wellbeing forecasting.
 For example, predictive stress detection in industrial workers can prevent accidents caused by fatigue while also protecting long-term mental health.

 Addressing Concerns About Privacy and Trust